-Sc ope and objective 3
+Sc Scope and objective

-1. Re equired characteristics of a balancing regime 4
+1. Required characteristics of a balancing regime 4

-Balancing period 4
+- Balancing period 4

-Imbalance charges 5
+- Imbalance charges 5

-Penalty Charges 6
+- Penalty Charges 6

-Trading and pooling of imbalance positions 6
+- Trading and pooling of imbalance positions 6

-Tolerance Levels and Tolerance Services 6
+- Tolerance Levels and Tolerance Services 6

-Market information and transparency of balancing arrangements 6
+- Market information and transparency of balancing arrangements 7

-Balancing costs and incentives for the TSO 7
+- Balancing costs and incentives for the TSO 7

-Harmonisation of balancing rules 8
+- Harmonisation of balancing rules 8

-- Consultation 8

-2. Ro ole and Responsibilities of 'relevant regulatory authority' 8
+2. Role and Responsibilities of 'relevant national regulatory authority' 9

-3. Ro ole and Responsibilities of TSOs 9
+3. Role and Responsibilities of TSOs9 9

-4. Ro ole and Responsibility of network users 9
+4. Ro le and Responsibility of network users 9

-5. Со onfidentiality requirements 9
+5. Со nfidentiality requirements 10

-6. Inv vitation to Interested Parties to Comment 10

-7. Ch nanges to these guidelines 10
+6. Cha anges to these guidelines 10

-An nex 1: Definitions 11
+An Annex 1 - Definitions 11

-An nex 2: Market information and transparency of balancing arrangements 12
+An nex 2 - Market information and transparency of balancing arrangements 1 12

-Δn nex 2: Market information and transparency of balancing arrangements 12
+Info ormation for individual network users 12

+Info ormation for the market 12